mmomtchev/Forez/README.md

 Guy III married Alix of Suilly.
 The exact year of this marriage is not clear ([4], page 183).
 This marriage produces a son, Guy, the future Guy IV of Forez, and three daughters - Marquise of Forez, Guigone of Forez and Eléonor of Forez.

+Some sources mention a previous marriage without children, which is absent from all examined primary sources.

 #### The Fourth Crusade

 Count Guy III of Forez was one of the leaders of the Fourth Crusade.
 The Fourth Crusade is the first crusade to target Constantinople - the Barons Crusade is the next one.
 It remains the most controversial crusade, shifting the focus from the Holy Land - controlled by Muslims - to the Byzantine Empire - who are Orthodox Christians.
 The crusade consists of two separate miliary campaigns: one directed to Constantinople and another one in the Holy Land.
 The campaign to Constantinople is by far the more famous.
 The split ratio between the two forces is still a matter of debate [17].

 The Fourth Crusade is the only one to be directly chronicled by one of its leaders.
 It is well documented but his chronicles are famous for being particularly one-sided and focused on the Constantinople campaign.
-Villehardouin was the only leader who escaped from the crushing defeat by the Bulgarian Tzar Kaloyan at Adrianople in 1205 which ended the crusade.
+Villehardouin was the only leader who escaped from the crushing defeat by the Bulgarian Tzar Kaloyan at Adrianople in 1205.

 Count Guy III of Forez was one of the main participants of the organizational meeting between the French knights at the Cîteaux Abbey in September 1200 or 1201 ([22], verse 45).

 Parts of the army that went to the Holy Land left from Marseille while the bulk of the crusader force assembled in Venice.
 The group from Marseille was sailing on the Flemish fleet.
 Count Guy III of Forez took part in the military campaign in the Holy Land in the Marseille group ([22], verse 50) - decision which drew Villehardouin's ire.
-They left from Marseille in July or August 1202 ([17]) and reached Acre.
+They left from Marseille in July or August 1202 ([17]) and reached Acre probably in September or October.

 #### Death